marmelab/liMonade/Readme.md

 Maybe.of(v => v * 2).ap(Maybe.of(null));
 -> Maybe<null>;
 ```
-- maybe.sequence: when the maybe hold an applicative, it will swap the maybe with the applicative.
-If the maybe hold nothing it will place the maybe inside an apllicative.
+- maybe.sequence: when the maybe holds an applicative, it will swap the maybe with the applicative.
+When the maybe does not hold anything, it will place it inside an apllicative.
 ```ts
 /**
  * Maybe<Applicative<A>>.sequence(